sankaku-deltalab/pojopoly/README.md

 ## When pojopoly is useful

-- When you have state but it contains only JSON serializable objects, and objects needs polymorphism (e.g. [Redux](https://redux.js.org)).
+- When you have state but it contains only JSON-serializable objects, and these objects need polymorphism (e.g. [Redux](https://redux.js.org)).
-- When you using POJO objects and you want to define functions with [Open-Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle).
+- When you are using POJO objects and you want to define functions with the [Open-Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle).

 ## Example & Usage